On this page |

 A viewport interaction tool that defines how the UI event in the viewport is being interpreted.
 For example, it could define a certain behavior when you, say, drag in the viewport.
 The control is a graph plus a set of shapes you associate with it.

-Assemble a character ¶
+Assemble data into a packed folder structure ¶

 -